michaelohagan/chembiohub-site/_drafts/2014-09-30-chembiocrunch-a-data-management-tool.md

 - Duplication of effort between scientists and groups
 - Mixing of data and processing logic makes output hard to understand

-**As we believe that there must be a better way ChemBio Crunch was born**
+**As we believe that there must be a better way - ChemBio Crunch was born** There are 4 simple steps to use ChemBio Crunch

-ChemBio Crunch takes a set of raw data files as an input and allows the scientist to validate the assay result
+1. Upload raw data files
+2. Validate plate signals and remove outlier wells
+3. Calculate IC50, hill slope and relevant errors
+4. Export as XLSX, png or PPT